jblanche1325/Water_Temp_Forecasting/README.md

 # Water Temperature Forecasting for Several TVA Sites

 This project was completed by Patrick Schulkers and I for the Data Science for Engineers course during my time at the University of Tennessee.
-The code will be uploaded soon.

 Abstract – *Having access to early and reliable forecasts for water temperature is critical to plant performance for the Tennessee Valley Authority (TVA).
 55% of TVA’s power portfolio is